 • Churches and ministries can collaborate in unity to serve the community

-• The Word can be shared in relationships with the community, including
+• The Word can be shared through relationships with the community, including the most vulnerable

 Describe the focus of your ministry – the past year’s activities and goals for the coming year.